3 Great Examples of Organizational Learning

 What is common for all of these examples of organizational learning?
 They all emphasize that learning happens through applying learning in daily work on a continuous basis and in a way that is relevant and beneficial to the learner.

-All three of the experts interviewed for this article highlighted that effective learning is always collaborative.
-It is not something people are put through but rather something they co-create.
-Howspace is a collaborative platform that helps you put people in the centre of organizational change initiatives and learning programs.
+All three experts we interviewed for this article emphasized that effective learning requires collaboration.
+People should not be subjected to learning, but rather co-create it.
+Howspace, a collaborative platform, places people at the center of organizational change initiatives and learning programs.